Great stories begin here. Are you in?

 Inspired by all of the greats before us to swim, bike and run, the Triathlon Canada Nation has since developed and produced countless memorable performances by triathletes of all ages in a variety of race distances.

-From Paula Findlay winning an unprecedented five World Triathlon Series titles to Kirsten Sweetland running into the history books as only the second Canadian ever to reach the World Triathlon Series podium and third ever to win a medal at the Commonwealth Games, our women have rewritten the history books over the last decade.
+From Paula Findlay winning an unprecedented five World Triathlon Series titles to Kirsten Sweetland running into the history books as only the second Canadian ever to reach the World Triathlon Championship Series podium and third ever to win a medal at the Commonwealth Games, many of our women have also written their names into the history books including Joanna Brown who was a bronze medallist at the Under-23 World Championships and Junior World Championships and was just the fourth Canadian ever to win a Commonwealth Games medal when she won the bronze in 2018.
+In 2019, she became just the third Canadian ever to podium on the World Triathlon Series, winning the bronze in Berumda.

-Stefan Daniel is part of a new generation of Canadian triathletes who are now ready to carry the torch into a new era for the sport in Canada.
-Daniel has brought along a strong contingent of para-triathletes to the international podium including: Jessica Tuomela, Kamylle Frenette and Jon Dunkerley.
+Stefan Daniel is part of a contingent of Canadian triathletes who are now carrying the torch into a new era for the sport in Canada.
+Daniel has brought along a strong contingent of para-triathletes to the international podium including: Paralympic bronze medallist at Paris 2024, Leanne Taylor.

-Inspired by Simon Whitfield, Paula Findlay, Kirsten Sweetland and a community of other great Canadian athletes, Tyler Mislawchuk and Joanna Brown are leading the charge for a new generation of men and women in the Olympic pathway on the road to 2020 and beyond.
+Inspired by Simon Whitfield, Paula Findlay, Kirsten Sweetland and a community of other great Canadian athletes, Tyler Mislawchuk is leading the charge for a new generation of men and women in the Olympic pathway on the road to LA 2028 and beyond.

 Canada’s long-distance athletes are also capturing the world’s attention while solidifying their place on top of the international podiums.
-Brent McMahon and Lionel Sanders have both cracked unprecedented sub-8-hour marks in the Ironman distance, and Heather Wurtele is a six-time Ironman titleholder who is fully committed to the ‘long’ game.
+Lionel Sanders have both cracked unprecedented sub-8-hour marks in the Ironman distance, and Paul Findlay has now transitioned into 70.3 racing where she is amongst the world’s elite, regularly breaking the finish tape internationally.

 Who is a Triathlon Canada Alumnus?